Keerthisree01/29_Bellamkonda_Keerthisree/README.md

+AI Customer Service Agent
+Retrieval-Augmented Generation (RAG) over Telecom Support Tickets
+1. Project Title

-AI Customer Service Agent using RAG (Telecom Domain)
+AI Customer Service Agent using Retrieval-Augmented Generation (RAG)

-📌 Problem Statement
+2. Problem Statement

-Customer support teams in the telecom industry handle a large volume of repetitive queries related to network issues, billing, data plans, SIM activation, and service complaints.
-Manual handling of these queries is time-consuming and inefficient.
+Telecom service providers receive a high volume of customer support requests related to network connectivity, billing issues, data plans, SIM services, and service complaints.
+Handling these queries manually leads to increased operational costs, longer response times, and inconsistent resolutions.

-The goal of this project is to build an AI-powered Customer Service Agent that can intelligently answer common telecom support queries by retrieving relevant past tickets and dialogues and generating accurate responses using Retrieval-Augmented Generation (RAG).
+The objective of this project is to design and implement an AI-based Customer Service Agent that can automatically answer common telecom support queries by leveraging historical agent–customer interaction data using a Retrieval-Augmented Generation (RAG) framework.

-🧠 Solution Overview
+3. Proposed Solution

-This project implements a Knowledge Assistant that:

-Learns from historical agent–customer interaction text
+The proposed system acts as a knowledge assistant that:

-Retrieves the most relevant past conversations
+Retrieves relevant past customer–agent conversations from a knowledge base

-Generates contextual and human-like responses for new customer queries

-The system combines semantic search with language generation, making it more reliable than a standalone chatbot.
+Uses the retrieved context to generate accurate and context-aware responses

+Reduces hallucination by grounding responses in real historical data

+This approach ensures reliability, domain relevance, and improved customer experience.

-🗂 Dataset
+4. Dataset Description

+Dataset: Telecom Agent–Customer Interaction Text
 Source: Kaggle

-Dataset Name: Telecom Agent–Customer Interaction Text
-Content:
+Dataset Characteristics:

 Real-world telecom customer queries

-Agent responses
+Corresponding agent responses

-Issue categories like:
+Covers multiple support domains such as:

-Network problems
+Network and connectivity issues

-Billing issues
+Billing and recharge problems

-Data usage
+Data usage and plan validity

-SIM and service activation
+SIM activation and deactivation

-Complaints and follow-ups
+Complaint handling

-This dataset serves as the knowledge base for retrieval.
+The dataset is used as the retrieval knowledge base for the RAG system.

-⚙️ Architecture (RAG Pipeline)
-User Query
-   ↓
-Text Embedding
-   ↓
-Vector Database (Similarity Search)
-   ↓
-Relevant Past Tickets
-   ↓
-LLM (Response Generation)
-   ↓
-Final Answer

-🛠️ Technologies Used
+5. System Architecture

+The system follows the Retrieval-Augmented Generation (RAG) pipeline:

+User submits a telecom-related query

+Query is converted into vector embeddings

+Semantic similarity search retrieves relevant historical interactions

+Retrieved context is passed to a language model

+Model generates a grounded and accurate response

+6. Technology Stack

-Python
+Programming Language: Python

-Google Colab
+Development Environment: Google Colab

+Libraries & Tools:

-Pandas & NumPy – Data processing
+Pandas, NumPy – Data preprocessing

-Sentence Transformers / Embeddings
+Text Embedding Models

 Vector Similarity Search

 Large Language Model (LLM)

-Retrieval-Augmented Generation (RAG)

-📓 Project Files
-File	Description
-AI_Assistance_Customer_Service.ipynb	Main Colab notebook with complete implementation README.md	Project documentation data/	Telecom interaction dataset (if added)
-🚀 How It Works

-Data Preprocessing

-Clean and normalize telecom interaction text

-Remove noise and irrelevant symbols

-Embedding Generation

-Convert dialogues into vector embeddings

-Store them in a searchable vector store

-Query Handling

-User query is embedded

-Similar past tickets are retrieved

-Response Generation

-Retrieved context is passed to the LLM

-Model generates an accurate, contextual response

-📊 Sample Output

-User Query:

-“Why is my mobile data not working even though I have an active plan?”

-AI Response:

-“Your mobile data may not be working due to temporary network issues, incorrect APN settings, or data limits being exhausted.
-Please restart your device and check network settings.
-If the issue persists, contact customer support for further assistance.”

-✅ Key Features

-✔ Context-aware responses

-✔ Reduced hallucinations using retrieval

-✔ Domain-specific telecom knowledge

-✔ Scalable for real-world deployment

-✔ Improves customer support efficiency

-🔮 Future Enhancements

-Integration with live ticketing systems

-Multilingual support

-Voice-based customer interaction

-Fine-tuned LLM for telecom domain

-Deployment using FastAPI / Streamlit

-🧑‍💻 Use Cases

-Telecom customer support chatbots

-Call center automation

-Self-service customer portals

-Knowledge assistants for agents

-📜 Conclusion

-This project demonstrates how Retrieval-Augmented Generation can be effectively applied to real-world telecom customer support scenarios.
-By combining historical interaction data with modern AI models, the system delivers accurate, reliable, and efficient customer service solutions.

-📎 References

-Kaggle Telecom Dataset

-RAG Architecture Concepts

-Google Colab Implementation
+Approach: Retrieval-Augmented Generation (RAG)

+7. Implementation Details

+Text data is cleaned and preprocessed to remove noise

+Customer–agent conversations are converted into embeddings

+A vector store is created for similarity-based retrieval

+For every user query, top-relevant conversations are retrieved

+Retrieved context is used to generate the final response

+The complete implementation is available in the provided Google Colab notebook.

+8. Project Structure
+AI-Customer-Service-Agent/
+│
+├── AI_Assistance_Customer_Service.ipynb
+├── README.md
+└── data/ (optional – dataset files)

+9. Sample Output

+Input Query:
+“Why is my internet not working even though my plan is active?”

+System Response:
+“The issue may be due to temporary network disruptions, incorrect device settings, or exceeded data limits.
+Please restart your device and verify your network settings.
+If the issue continues, contact customer support.”

+10. Key Advantages

+Domain-specific and context-aware responses

+Reduced response time for customer queries

+Minimizes incorrect or hallucinated answers

+Scalable for real-world telecom applications

+Can assist both customers and support agents

+11. Future Enhancements

+Integration with live CRM and ticketing systems

+Multilingual query support

+Voice-based interaction

+Fine-tuning LLM on telecom-specific data

+Deployment using FastAPI or Streamlit

+12. Conclusion

+This project demonstrates an effective application of Retrieval-Augmented Generation in the telecom customer support domain.
+By combining historical interaction data with modern language models, the system delivers accurate, reliable, and efficient automated customer service solutions.

+If you want, I can also: